 As we approach the ground surface, frictional drag reduces horizontal wind speed to near-zero.
 The depth of this frictional influence depends on the roughness of the ground (Oke, 1987).
-By assuming that there is no horizontal wind flow close to the surface, we can discretize the near-surface atmosphere into non-interacting boxes of air, each with a base fixed on the ground surface, and treat each of these as a type of 'open' dynamic flux chamber.
-Open chambers use two openings, an inlet that draws ambient air, and an outlet to generate a continuous gas flow.
+By assuming that there is no horizontal wind flow close to the surface, we can discretize the near-surface atmosphere into non-interacting boxes of air, each with a base fixed on the ground surface, and treat each of these as a type of "open" dynamic flux chamber.
+Open chambers use two openings: an inlet that draws ambient air and an outlet to generate a continuous gas flow.
 The gas flux is calculated by the concentration difference between these two ends under a known flow rate through the system (Kutsch et al., 2009).
-As such, if we know the concentration of a particular gas within our air boxes, the atmospheric background concentration and the vertical flow rate of air up through the box, we can calculate soil gas flux in a similar way.
+As such, if we know the concentration of a particular gas within our air boxes, the atmospheric background concentration, and the vertical flow rate of air up through the box, we can calculate soil gas flux in a similar way.
 In other words, we calculate the amount of extra gas required to maintain a particular stable concentration near the surface.
-This may be derived from the Ideal Gas Law:
+This may be derived from the ideal gas law:

-$$F = M_m \left(\frac{PVw}{RT}\right) \tag{1}$$
+$$F = M{\rm m} \left(\frac{PVw}{RT}\right) \tag{1}$$

-$$V = (c_0 - c_B). \, 10^{-6} \tag{2}$$
+$$V = (c{\rm O} - c{\rm B}) \times 10^{-6},\tag{2}$$

-Where flux, F (grams per square metre per second), is calculated using: the atmospheric pressure, P (Pascal); the ideal gas constant, R (8.31446 cubic metres per Pascal per Kelvin per mole); temperature, T (Kelvin); the molar mass of the gas being sampled, Mm, (grams per mole); the vertical wind speed, w (metres per second); and V (cubic metres per cubic metre), the volume of gas (cubic metres) occupied by the difference between observed (c_O) and background (c_B) gas concentration (parts per million volume), per cubic metre of air.
-From the perspective of EC theory, this is similar to moving sensors from >2 m (standard for EC flux measurements) to ground level and reducing the footprint area to zero.
+where flux, F (g m-2 s-1), is calculated using the following: the atmospheric pressure, P (Pa); the ideal gas constant, R(8.31446 m3 Pa-1 K-1 mol-1); temperature, T (K); the molar mass of the gas being sampled, $M{\rm m}$ (g mol-1); the vertical wind speed, w (m s-1); and V (m3 m-3), the volume of gas (m3) occupied by the difference between observed ($c{\rm O}$) and background ($c{\rm B}$) gas concentration (ppm volume), per m3 of air.
+From the perspective of EC theory, this is similar to moving sensors from > 2 m (standard for EC flux measurements) to ground level and reducing the footprint area to zero.
 Under this setup, the atmospheric effects on the pathway between source and EC sensors become negligible and we can dismiss the assumptions associated with turbulence and field properties.